 *The password is the first two words on page 137

-of Leading and Managing Veterinary Teams (no spaces).
+of Leading and Managing Veterinary Teams (Capitalize first letter, no spaces).

 Running a veterinary practice is hard work.
 Leading and Managing Veterinary Teams is the book for practice owners and managers who want solutions for veterinary practice success.
 In this comprehensive resource, Dr. Amanda Donnelly answers common management questions and offers straightforward, practical advice for how you can affect positive change especially in the areas of culture, team development, and daily operations.